RogerOchoa2/Get-PrinterMIB/README.md

 # PowerShell Script: Get-PrinterSNMPData

 ## Description
-This PowerShell script gets toner descriptions, toner maximum levels, toner current levels, page count, tray information, model, serial number, and host name from a printer using SNMP.
+This script retrieves various data from a printer using SNMP

 ## Prerequisites
 - Windows operating system